 Benefits are provided for TMJ Services using your In-Network benefits as shown in the Medical Benefit Summary.
-Covered Services include:
+Applicable benefits apply to the Covered Services below:

-- A diagnostic examination including a history, physical examination and range of motion measurements, as necessary; - Diagnostic X-rays; - Physical therapy of necessary frequency and duration; - Therapeutic injections; and - Therapy utilizing an appliance/splint which does not permanently alter tooth position, jaw position or bite.
+- A diagnostic examination including a history, physical examination and range of motion measurements, as necessary; - Diagnostic X-rays; - Physical therapy of necessary frequency and duration; - Therapeutic injections: and - Therapy utilizing an appliance/splint which does not permanently alter tooth position, jaw position or bite.
 Benefits for this therapy will be based on the use of a single appliance/splint, regardless of the number of appliances/splints used in treatment.
-The benefit for the appliance splint therapy will include an allowance for diagnostic Services, office visits and adjustments.
+The benefit for the appliance splint therapy will include office visits, diagnostic Services, purchase of appliance/splint, and adjustments.

 TMJ Services are covered under your In-Network benefits at the applicable benefit level for the Services received.
-Out-of-Network benefits do not apply to TMJ Services.
+Out-of-Network benefits do not apply to TMJ Services (if there are no in-network providers available, refer to Section 4.4.1 Prior Authorization Requests for Out-of-Network Services).
 Covered Services for TMJ conditions do not include dental or orthodontia Services.